QuorumPrecision/meret_integration_software/README.md

 ## data1 ##

-Configuration and archive utilities for old Meret MAM sensors made in 2006 - 2010 at least
+Configuration and archive utilities (with GUI) for old Meret MAM sensors made in 2006 - 2010 at least